The tradititional Grill & Chill of the Lindau Meetings takes place at the Toskana Park. Photo/Credit: Julia Nimke/Lindau Nobel Laureate Meetings

 Across the table, a couple of Afghani refugees don’t speak English, but they converse in perfect German.
 They’ve been in Lindau for a few years and they love it.
 Their three-year-old daughter speaks German as a native language.
 She’d rather play than eat, spreading contagious energy as she runs around.

 Meanwhile, other people were more interested in the food.
 Making fresh grill for a thousand people is no easy feat, and the queues snaked around the wooden benches.
 Some went straight for the Bratwurst, others preferred to have a drink and wait until the queue was smaller.
-Although it’s safe to say that most people in Lindau are probably aware of the Lindau Nobel Laureate Meetings, other guests were learning about them for the first time.
+Although it’s safe to say that most people in Lindau are aware of the Lindau Nobel Laureate Meetings, many guests were participating in the Grill & Chill for the first time.
 It was a great opportunity to spread the word about the meeting and further propagate its message.
 This was not without effect, and it wasn’t long before children at the event were asking questions about what it’s like to be a scientist and what they need to do in order to become one.
 Who knew a barbecue can be so good at getting children interested in science?

 All around the park, conversations flowed like water.
 The interesting part is that the more participants talked, the more they came back to common themes like science, culture, society as a whole – a great reminder that our similarities are much larger than our differences.
 People were acutely aware of rising populism and disinformation and wanted to combat these trends, something which was uplifting.
 Again, food was a great unifier: what better way to bring people together?